-• In SPECIALISE pragmas or in instance declaration heads, e.g.:
+• In default type signatures for class methods, in SPECIALISE pragmas or in instance declaration heads, e.g.:

 '''

 instance forall {a}.
 Eq (Maybe a) where ...

 '''

 The reason for this is, essentially, that none of these define a new construct.
 This means that no new type is being defined where specificity could play a role.